 If you have lost or forgotten your University ID number, you’ll need to contact the Office of the Registrar at (812) 855-6500.
 If you have forgotten your IU username, contact the UITS Support Center.

 All new students are required to attend orientation, which is where you will register for classes.
 All admitted students will receive an invitation to New Student Orientation.

 Make your reservation as soon as you receive your official invitation!

 If it's your first semester at IU Bloomington, you are required to live on campus, which is good news because it's the best way to plug into a community of people and start making friends.

 The housing contract and application form are available on the RPS website.
 Your housing preferences will be given priority based on the date your application is received.

 Please read all contract terms and conditions carefully, especially in relation to cancellation.

 - Review costs and fees

-Official tuition rates and fees are always available for you at the Office of the Bursar.
+Official tuition rates and fees are always available for you at Student Central.
 That includes complete billing and payment information and details on how to set up a personal deferment—or installment—plan.